-These exams are conducted on computer and your answers are submitted online in these computer based exams.
+These exams are conducted on a computer and your answers are submitted online in these computer-based exams.

 How much time is required to prepare for NISM certification exams?

-If you are complete beginner in finance and stock market, and you are appearing for a basic certificate, then you need at least 2 months to prepare for NISM certifications exams.
+If you are a complete beginner in finance and the stock market, and you are appearing for a basic certificate, then you need at least 2 months to prepare for NISM certifications exams.